 During his presidency, Reagan was faced with a number of refugee crises.
 Almost 125,000 Cuban refugees were arriving to the U.S., thousands of people were fleeing the Khmer Rouge genocides in Cambodia, and there were still many Indochinese refugees after the fall of Saigon in 1975.
 Reagan knew that immigration and refugee policy was an important part of America’s past and fundamental to its national interest.

 The United States has long accepted refugees fleeing persecution or war, from taking in hundreds of thousands of Europeans displaced by World War II to welcoming people escaping from brutal conflict in Syria.
-Yet, today the Trump Administration is turning its back on refugees: After setting the lowest refugee admissions goal in U.S. history, it is reportedly considering even further cuts in the coming year—and potentially welcoming no refugees at all.
+Yet, today the Trump Administration is turning its back on refugees: for three years in a row, the administration has set the lowest refugee admissions goal in U.S. history.
+The admissions ceiling for 2020 is only 18,000, a stark decline from the average admissions cap of 95,000 under both Republican and Democratic administrations since the program was founded.

 Congress is currently considering legislation that would ensure the U.S. upholds its tradition of welcoming refugees.
-The GRACE Act would return the admissions program to normal levels by setting a minimum annual goal of 95,000 in line with the historic average under both Democratic and Republican presidents.
+The GRACE Act would return the admissions program to normal levels by setting a minimum annual goal of 95,000 in line with the historic average.
 Ask your member of Congress to support this important legislation.